GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

 A list for the telluric
 -----------------------
 DRAGONS does not recognize the telluric star as such.
-This is because the observations are taken like science data and the GNIRS headers do not explicitly state that the observation is a telluric standard.
-For now, the `observation_class` descriptor can be used to differential the telluric from the science observations, along with the rejection of the `CAL` tag to reject flats and arcs.
+This is because, at Gemini, the observations are taken like science data and the GNIRS headers do not explicitly state that the observation is a telluric standard.
+In most cases, the ``observation_class`` descriptor can be used to differentiate the telluric from the science observations, along with the rejection of the ``CAL`` tag to reject flats and arcs.

 .. code-block:: python